kedar2017/Data_Challenge/Readme.md

 ```

 Next, we look at the missing values.
-We see from the above info() that there are 19028 values for each
+We see from the above info() that there are **19028** values for each
 'Entity', 'Year' and 'Life expectancy' but only 18445 values for 'Code'.
 Which means there are quite a few 'Code' rows with nulls.
 Upon looking up closely it seems that the missing 'Code' values correspond to the continents and rest of the codes
 with existing values are for countries.
 This doesn't have a great impact on our calculations since we are looking up
-everything with respect to 'Entities' and hence both continents and countries are considered as separate entities.
+everything with respect to 'Entities'.

 The number of such null values are found out using the following function.
 As shown, there is only one column ('Code')
  with Null values.
 Again, it may sound a little weird to analyze the data with entities like 'Asia', 'Europe', 'Americas',
  "World" etc. because everything is a part of the world and countries within a specific continent could have been double
  counted due to a few entities signifying a continent.
 But for the sake of this challenge, everything is just assumed
  to be a separate entity.
+Given more time, a separate discussion can be made as to how to exclude any colliding data.

 ```python
 def countNulls(data=dataset):